Arizona Wildcats men's basketball: Later seasons, 2021 post-season ban, 2017−2018 NCAA sanctions under Miller (2018−2021)

 2019–2020 marked the eleventh season for Sean Miller as the Arizona Wildcats head coach.
-Despite again losing all 5 starting players, Arizona would bring in the 6th overall best recruiting class & ranked pre-season 21st by the AP Poll.
-Arizona would open the season 9–0, capped off by winning the Wooden Legacy tournament located in Anaheim, California led by tournament MVP Nico Mannion & defeated Wake Forest 73–66.
+Despite again losing all five starting players, Arizona brought in the 6th overall best recruiting class and ranked pre-season 21st by the AP Poll.
+Arizona opened the season 9–0, capped off by winning the Wooden Legacy tournament located in Anaheim, California led by tournament MVP Nico Mannion and defeated Wake Forest 73–66.
 Arizona finished non-conference play ranked 16th with an overall record of 10–3.
-On February 1, 2020, Miller would win his 400th overall game of his career in a 75−70 over USC to move their record to 16–6 & 6–3 in conference play.
-They would defeat Stanford in Maples Pavilion for the conferences longest active streak 20th time, 69–60.
-Arizona would finish the regular season with an overall record of 20–11 & 10–8 in conference play, which was good for 5th.
-The Wildcats would face 12 seed Washington in their first-round match up & win 77–70, to set up a second-round matchup versus 4 seed USC.
-The season would end due to the COVID-19 pandemic which shut down sports globally & end the 2019–20 season.
-Arizona would have an overall record 21–11 & were a projected 7 seed but could have moved higher pending the remainder of the Pac-12 tournament.
+On February 1, 2020, Miller won his 400th overall game of his career in a 75−70 over USC to move their record to 16–6 and 6–3 in conference play.
+They defeated Stanford in Maples Pavilion for the conference's longest active streak 20th time, 69–60.
+Arizona finished the regular season with an overall record of 20–11 and 10–8 in conference play, which was good for 5th.
+The Wildcats faced 12 seed Washington in their first-round match up and win 77–70, to set up a second-round matchup versus 4 seed USC.
+The season ended due to the COVID-19 pandemic, which shut down sports globally.
+Arizona had an overall record 21–11 and were a projected 7 seed, but could have moved higher pending the remainder of the Pac-12 tournament.

-In 2020–21, Arizona would begin its twelfth season under Head Coach Sean Miller.
-The Pac-12 announced before the season started that schools would not allow for fans to be in attendance due to the COVID-19 pandemic.
-Also due to travel restrictions, financial impact & COVID-19 testing, Arizona was forced to cancel non-conference match ups against pre-season top 5 teams, Gonzaga & Illinois, as well as cancel their appearance in the 2020 NIT Season Tip-Off in Brooklyn against top 15 ranked Texas Tech, Cincinnati & St. John's.
-In total Arizona would have 14 games cancelled, postponed or rescheduled but none of which were due to COVID-19 issues within the Arizona Wildcat program.
+In 2020–21, Arizona began its twelfth season under Head Coach Sean Miller.
+The Pac-12 announced before the season started that schools would not allow fans to attend due to the COVID-19 pandemic.
+Also due to travel restrictions, financial impact and COVID-19 testing, Arizona was forced to cancel non-conference match ups against pre-season top five teams, Gonzaga and Illinois, as well as cancel their appearance in the 2020 NIT Season Tip-Off in Brooklyn against top 15 ranked Texas Tech, Cincinnati and St. John's.
+In total, Arizona had 14 games cancelled, postponed or rescheduled, but none of these were due to COVID-19 issues within the Arizona Wildcat program.

-This season also marked the introduction of expanded Pac-12 play with each team adding two games, one home & one road, during the months of November & December for a total of 20 with the Wildcats adding games at home against Colorado & on the road against Stanford.
-Arizona again would replace the entire starting 5 for a third straight season but bring in another top 10 recruiting class, 7th overall led by six international players from Canada, Estonia, France, Lithuania & Turkey, as well as the United States.
-Arizona would finish non-conference play with an overall record of 6–0 against its opponents.
-Arizona would lose its opening Pac-12 game against Stanford 75–78 which would snap the Wildcats' 20-game winning streak against the Cardinal.
+This season also marked the introduction of expanded Pac-12 play with each team adding two games, one home and one road, during the months of November and December for a total of 20 with the Wildcats adding games at home against Colorado and on the road against Stanford.
+Arizona again replaced the entire starting five for a third straight season, but brought in another top 10 recruiting class, 7th overall, led by six international players from Canada, Estonia, France, Lithuania and Turkey, as well as the United States.
+Arizona finished non-conference play with an overall record of 6–0 against its opponents.
+Arizona lost its opening Pac-12 game against Stanford 75–78, which snapped the Wildcats' 20-game winning streak against the Cardinal.